 2. Focusing only on one demographic

-In many cases, diversity and inclusion initiatives tend to focus heavily on programs that target racial and gender diversity.
-As much as possible, and without diluting existing efforts, organizations should broaden their scope to create a workplace environment that’s inclusive to all.
-For instance, making childcare leave equally available to all employees, regardless of sex, gender identity, or marital status.
+In many cases, diversity and inclusion initiatives tend to focus heavily on initiatives that target racial and gender diversity.
+While it’s important to address the persistent gender gap in tech, organizations should also broaden their scope to create a workplace environment that’s inclusive to all.
+For instance, providing paid parental leave to all employees, regardless of sex, gender identity, or marital status.

 3. Treating all aspects of diversity as one and the same